pixelkarma/PkRouter/README.md

 PkRouter is a fast and robust modern PHP router intended to be used for API creation.
 It has no dependencies, and encourages an object oriented approach.

+Please see the [Example](https://github.com/pixelkarma/PkRouter/tree/main/Examples/crud) to see in in action.

 ## Features

 - Supports all HTTP methods, including custom ones.